Chances are, it’s going to be a lot more expensive for your child to buy a house than it was when you first got onto the property ladder.

-In the last year alone, the average house price went up by 10% and now stands at a whopping £254,624.
-So, if your child wanted to put down a 10% deposit on an average property, they’d need over £25,000 – but that doesn’t include all the other costs that come with buying your first home, such as mortgage fees, legal fees, property surveys and the rest!
+This means that if your child wanted to put down a 10% deposit on an average property now they’d need to part with over £28,500 – but that doesn’t include all the other costs that come with buying your first home, such as mortgage fees, legal fees, property surveys and the rest!

 So, with this in mind, you may be thinking: how can I help my child buy a house?
 Fortunately, there are a few options to make this goal more achievable for them.